Educational Opportunity for Bereavement Professionals

 Community Education

-Mourning Hope provides education, assistance, training, crisis support and networking to the community.
-Staff and trained volunteers give presentations to community groups such as schools, businesses, churches, associations and health care entities.
-Outreach to schools includes working with crisis intervention teams and/or teachers when there is a death or life-threatening illness in the school.
+Mourning Hope provides education, assistance, training and networking to the community.
+Staff and trained volunteers give presentations to community groups such as schools, businesses, churches, associations and healthcare entities.

 Following is a list of commonly requested topics for trainings.
 Often, topics are combined based on the needs of the organization.